shortstuffsushi/WhatDidIDo/README.md

 A tool to see how much of a Git project's blame belongs to each contributor.
 Not necessarily a useful metric, but something interesting to look at.

+Note: After a hackathon weekend, this project's web ui is in a broken state.
+The command line should still work fine, though.

 ````
 Usage: node app.js [options] [project_directory]